When it comes to reporting some statistics by group in SQL, we will

 There are four popular aggregate functions in SQL:

-calculates the average of a group of selected valuesIt can ONLY be used on numerical columns.
+MINandMAXreturn the lowest and highest values in a numeric column, respectivelyAVGcalculates the average of a group of selected valuesIt can ONLY be used on numerical columns.

-is ignored in the calculation.1
+NULLis ignored in the calculation.1

 2